fabferri/azworkshops/az-privateLink/README.md

 ### <a name="step2"></a>2.
 Actions after execution of step2:

 1. connect to the vm0
-2. change the windows firewall to enable icmp (ping)
+2. enable icmp echo in windows firewall
 3. browse in the deployment to take note the name of
    - storage account
    - SQL server